dotnet/designs/proposed/rate-limit.md

 #### Rate limit abstractions

 Users will interact with this component in order to obtain decisions for rate or concurrency limits.
 This abstraction require explicit release sematics to accommodate non self-replenishing  limiter.
 This component encompasses the Acquire/WaitAsync mechanics (i.e. check vs wait behaviours) and default implementations will be provided for select accounting method (fixed window, sliding window, token bucket, concurrency).
-The return type is a `PermitLease` which indicates whether the acquisition is successful and manages the lifecycle of the aquired permits.
+The return type is a `RateLimitLease` which indicates whether the acquisition is successful and manages the lifecycle of the aquired permits.

 #### Rate limit implementations